samsquire/ideas4/README.md

 In other words, our system is reactive to its design.

-Event handlers, workflow should be defined with a builder of the system as a whole.
+Event handlers, workflow could be defined with a builder of the system as a whole.

 This idea is an extension to how Kubernetes has an API for defining resources and Pulimi and Terraform.

 The system as a whole should be overconstrained.
+Everything should be specified and changeable.

 # 151. People circuitry